The Most Famous House in Every State

 The Lockwood House, built in 1848, served numerous purposes during the Civil War, including as a makeshift hospital for Union soldiers after the Battle of Harper’s Ferry, but most notably, it became a school for former slaves.
 In addition, some of the walls contain unique graffiti from the Civil War era, which conservationists are seeking to preserve.

 Wisconsin: Birthplace of Laura Ingalls Wilder

 Pepin, Wisconsin is the birthplace (reconstructed) of the beloved children’s author Laura Ingalls Wilder.
 At the museum devoted to Wilder (born Laura Ingalls in 1867), you can see a reconstructed interior of the three-room log cabin where the author was born and lived with her family.
-The cabin was Wilder’s inspiration for Little House in the Big Woods, the first in the Little House series, of which Little House on the Prairie is one of the 100 books everyone needs to read before they die.
+The cabin was Wilder’s inspiration for Little House in the Big Woods, the first in the Little House series.

 Wyoming: Fossil Cabin

 Starting in about 1915, Thomas Boylan began collecting the 5,796 dinosaur bones from nearby Como Bluff that he’d eventually use to build this cabin, dubbed the Fossil Cabin and later used as a museum.
 The structure was completed in 1932 and is considered Wyoming’s “oldest” house.
 Next, read on for the most famous landmark in every state.